-Pricing decision has been a crucial decision made by all business enterprises at all levels and has posed a great challenge for Small and Medium Enterprises in Nigeria.
-This research work treats the impact of change in price on the sales turnover of organizations, a study of SMEs in Nigeria.
-The methodology adopted was the survey and empirical approach, with the administration of questionnaires to some SMEs in Nigeria, evaluating the effect change in product price has on turnover.
-Primary and secondary sources were used to in collecting data.
-It was discovered that there is a relationship between change in cost of sales and turnover.
+ABSTRACT: Pricing decision has been a crucial decision made by all business enterprises at all levels and has posed a great challenge for Small and Medium Enterprises in Nigeria.
+This research work treats the role of competition on the pricing decision of an organisation and the attainment of the Organisational Objective, a study of SMEs in Nigeria.
+The methodology adopted was the survey and empirical approach, with the administration of questionnaires to some SMEs in Nigeria, evaluating the effect competition has on pricing decision (change in product price) and its overall effect on the attainment of organizational objective (profitability).
+Primary and secondary sources were used in collecting data.
+It was discovered that competition plays a major role in pricing decision and that there is a relationship between pricing decision and the attainment of organizational objective.
 Recommendations were made for the close monitoring of SMEs and that SMEs should employ the service of price experts when making pricing decisions.